Musheirifa: Ottoman and British Mandate periods

 In the 1945 statistics, Musheirifa's population was counted (together with other villages) under Umm al-Fahm.

+In addition to agriculture, residents practiced animal husbandry which formed was an important source of income for the town.
+In 1943, they owned 166 heads of cattle, 335 goats over a year old, 4 camels, 26horses, a mule, 68 donkeys, 850 fowls, and 200 pigeons.

 1948 war

 During the 1948 Arab-Israeli War the village and the surrounding area came under Iraqi control.
 On 15 April 1948, Jewish forces raided the village and did not capture it.
 In March 1949 Jordanian forces replaced the Iraqi forces in Wadi Ara.
 On 3 April 1949 Israel and Jordan signed an armistice agreement in which Israel would receive the Wadi Ara area.

 State of Israel

 Musheirifa is one of the villages of Wadi Ara that lacked municipal status after the establishment of Israel.
 It was under the administration of mukhtars (village headmen) who were appointed by the Interior Ministry until 1992, when the Interior Ministry established the Nahal Iron regional council.
 The locals objected to the administrative arrangement, and sought independent municipal status for each village.
 To allay local concerns, the Interior Ministry established an investigative committee to examine other options, and in 1996, decided to split the regional council into two local councils: Ma'ale Iron, which includes Musheirifa, and Basma.